 \paragraph{Dialectal Dialogue Collection} Capturing authentic spoken Arabic from various dialect regions is essential.
 We recommend collecting spontaneous conversations from native speakers across the Arab world, followed by accurate transcription that preserves dialectal features.

-\paragraph{Collaborative Annotation Platforms} A crowdsourced annotation platform can empower native speakers to label data along cultural and contextual dimensions.
-By providing well-defined annotation guidelines, especially on culturally sensitive topics, the platform can produce high-quality datasets with rich socio-cultural nuance.
+\paragraph{Collaborative Annotation Platforms} A crowd-sourced annotation platform can empower native speakers to label data along cultural and contextual dimensions.
+By providing well-defined annotation guidelines, especially on culturally sensitive topics, the platform can produce high-quality datasets with rich sociocultural nuance.

 \paragraph{Human--LLM Hybrid Annotation} Large language models can be leveraged to perform initial annotations, which are then verified or refined by human annotators.
 This semi-automated approach balances efficiency with quality assurance and reduces manual annotation overhead.